School Board Election - May 1, 2021

 About the Board of Trustees

-The Board of Trustees consist of seven members elected to serve, without compensation, for overlapping terms of four years each.
+The Board of Trustees consist of seven members elected to serve, without compensation, for overlapping four-year terms.
 Elections are held on the first Saturday in May of odd numbered years.
 While candidates run for specific places, they do not represent specific geographical areas.
-Rather each represents Plano ISD at large.
+Rather, each represents Plano ISD at large.
 The board annually elects a president, vice president and a secretary at the organizational meeting for the election of officers.

 In May of 2021, Places 1, 2, 3 and 6 will be on ballot.